mhe747/dawnboard/README.md

 ## SPI

 	SPI had been specified as working at 48 Mhz.
-	Enabling spidev and the pin muxing in the kernel and dtb
+Enable spidev and the pin muxing in the kernel and dtb.

-	In order to test SPI port, one has to strap MOSI and MISO wires Using an oscilloscope, check the frequencies at 20 Mhz and the maximal frequency at 48 Mhz too in Target :
+	In order to test SPI port, one has to strap MOSI and MISO wires.
+	Using an oscilloscope, check the frequencies at 20 Mhz and the maximal frequency at 48 Mhz too.

+	in Target :
 	$ ./spitest -D /dev/spidev4.0 -s 20000000
 	$ ./spitest -D /dev/spidev4.0 -s 48000000